-You’ll be asked to verify your identity by using the EU Exit: ID Document Check app during your application under the current pilot phase of the EU Settlement Scheme.
-Details of who is eligible for the pilot are available on GOV.UK.
+You’ll be asked to verify your identity by using the EU Exit: ID Document Check app during your application under the EU Settlement Scheme.
+Details of who is eligible are available on GOV.UK.

 The app will: